Are you wondering which Costa Rican holidays might be going on while you are traveling and what you can expect regarding celebrations?

-If this day happens to fall on a Friday or a Monday you can expect the beaches to be more full than usual as everyone tries to take advantage of the long weekend.
+If this day falls on a Friday or a Monday you can expect the traffic from San Jose to the coast to be worse and the beaches will be more full than usual as everyone tries to take advantage of the long weekend.

 Typically this day is celebrated as you are probably used to.
 Nothing special happens.
 It is just a day off of work.

 This is a national holiday celebrating the annexation of Guanacaste Province from Nicaragua.
 It is also often referred to as Annexation of Nicoya.

 Basically, in 1824 the people of the Guanacaste region (which then also comprised of what is now considered Nicoya in Costa Rica) were considering leaving Nicaragua and joining Costa Rica.
 They felt that their beliefs were more closely aligned with Costa Rica than Nicaragua.

 So, a vote was taken and the majority of the cities voted to become part of Costa Rica (Nicoya and Santa Cruz voted yes and Liberia voted no).

 This historic moment took place on July 25th, and this decision to join Costa Rica is celebrated every year on Guanacaste Day.
 It is not just a commemoration of territorial annexation but also as a celebration of the choice made by the people of Guanacaste to determine their own destiny.

 If you will be in the Guanacaste Province on this day we suggest asking at your hotel about nearby celebrations which you can participate in.